 Jumbo Mortgage Loan Programs

 There are variety of Jumbo Mortgage loan programs.
-Any mortgage loan that is higher than $417,000 is called a non-conforming mortgage loan, or Jumbo Mortgage, unless the property is in a high cost area.
-Jumbo Mortgage loans are often viewed as riskier mortgage loans by mortgage lenders so the mortgage lending requirements are tougher than conforming loans.
+Any mortgage loan that is higher than $548,250 is called a non-conforming mortgage loan, or Jumbo Mortgage unless the property is in a high cost area.
+Jumbo Mortgage loans are often viewed as riskier loans by lenders.
+Mortgage lending requirements on jumbo loans are tougher than conforming loans.

 Jumbo Mortgage Eligibility Requirement

 Jumbo mortgage loan applicants with prior bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale will have a rather difficult time qualifying for a Jumbo Mortgage.
-At best, there is at least a 7 year waiting period in order to qualify for a Jumbo Mortgage after a bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale.
+At best, there is at least a 7-year waiting period in order to qualify for a Jumbo Mortgage after a bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale.
+Jumbo loans one day out of bankruptcy and/or foreclosure are offered at Gustan Cho Associates with non-QM jumbo mortgages with a 30% down payment.

-There are a few Jumbo Lenders that offer Jumbo Mortgages with borrowers with under 680 FICO credit scores, however, debt to income ratios cannot exceed 40% DTI and compensating factors are required.
+There are a few Jumbo Lenders that offer Jumbo Mortgages with borrowers with under 660 credit scores.
+However, debt-to-income ratios cannot exceed 40% DTI and compensating factors are required.

 Jumbo Loan Basics